j321yu/cft/README.md

 This is information regarding the progress made towards video implementation in Counterfit.
 + Image - This can be gained from either DirectX or OpenCV.
 For my case, I will be using OpenCV as image extraction functionality seems to be better supported for my use cases.
 The goal is to be able to from a video, get a series of images that correspond to that video.
 This seems to be done best by extracting each frame inside a video.
 + Audio - This can be done through Amazon Polly.
-This will allow for a transcription of the text to be gotten.
-May be a concern if there is no way for the text to be aligned with the video.
+This allows for text to be processed into an audio file.
+A concern is that this doesn't necessarily allow the reverse, however it seems that this can be used to generate data that the ML model can use to train and test itself with.
+If seeking to extract text through audio, pre-existing Python packages seem to be capable.

 ## Current Questions <a name = "questions"></a>